saivenky/saivenky.github.io/_posts/2023-01-23-writing-workflow.md

   - coding
 created: 2023-01-23
 ---
-Here's my proposed writing workflow with Obsidian and GitHub Pages.
+This is my writing workflow with Obsidian and GitHub Pages.

 ### Folder Structure
 ```